This post is also available in: Suomi (Finnish)

 Choose a comfortable seating position.
 You can sit on your legs or cross them.
 If it’s difficult to get your back straight, sit on a small pillow or a folded blanket so that you can elevate your hips a bit.
 Take a few deep breaths through your nose.
 Tune into your body and pay attention to how you’re feeling.
 Is there some tightness or an ache somewhere?
 If there is, think about bringing your breath to that part for a moment.
 Then pay attention to what your body needs: is your body in need of exercise or rest?
 Think what would be the most nourishing thing for your body today.

 Then move on to your mind and just sense what you’re feeling.
 Are you happy?
 Are you feeling anxious or stressed?
 Don’t get too involved in the feeling, but rather just acknowledge and accept it.
 Then move your attention to your breath.
 You can take for example five, ten or fifteen deep breaths through the nose counting them at the same time.
 Counting my breaths helps me to relax and calm down.
+Products such as CBD Oil UK can induce relaxation if you’re having trouble in doing so.

 When you’re ready, just sit for a moment and let your mind be free.
 Let the thoughts come and go and don’t pay too much attention to them.
 If you notice that your mind starts to wander, bring your attention back to your breath.
 And when you feel yourself calm and relaxed, you can move onto the seated yoga practice.